-The easiest way to find your downloads would be to go to MyFiles > Videos (inside FrostWire) and access your files from there.
+The easiest way to find your downloads would be to go to MyFiles (inside FrostWire) and access your files from there.
 You can play/open, rename and share your files directly from My Files by long pressing on the file itself.

 If you want to know where your files are exactly on your storage, you will have to use a file manager to do that.
 Most Android devices come with an app called My Files, some, like Kindle, require you to download one.
 We found ES File Explorer (Kindle or Google Play) to be perfectly capable and free, but there are many many others to choose from.

-Then your downloads will be in:
+After opening any of the File Explorer apps, your downloads will be in:

 Device/storage/emulated/0/FrostWire or Internal Storage/FrostWire or SD Card/FrostWire

 If you are downloading to an SD Card and your device has the new(ish) Google SD Card assess rules implemented, your downloads on the SD Card will be in: